Chapter 7.29

 (f) No more than 100 residents shall be allowed.
 The city may further limit the number of residents as site conditions dictate.

-(h) The hosted homeless encampment shall be within one-quarter mile of a bus stop with seven-days-per-week service, whenever possible.
+(h) The hosted homeless encampment shall be within one-quarter mile of a bus stop with six-days-per-week service, whenever possible.
 If not located within one-quarter mile of a bus stop, the sponsoring agency must demonstrate the ability for residents to obtain access to the nearest public transportation stop (such as carpools or shuttle buses).

 (i) The hosted homeless encampment shall be adequately buffered and screened from adjacent right-of-way and residential properties.
 Screening shall be a minimum height of six feet and may include, but is not limited to, a combination of fencing, landscaping, or the placement of the homeless encampment behind buildings.
 The type of screening shall be approved by the city.